subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$  E = -J\sum_i \sigma_i\sigma _{i+1} $$

-Note that unlike the previous case, there is no external magnetic field present.
+We still have the heat bath at some temperature $T$, but unlike the previous case, there is no external magnetic field present.
 Each of the terms in this expression in minimized when $\sigma_i = \sigma_{i+1}$, i.e., the spins are aligned together, either with $\sigma_i = \sigma_{i+1} = 1$ or $\sigma_i = \sigma_{i+1} = -1$.
 This implies that there are two configurations with the minimum energy value, which correspond to all the spins pointing up or all the spins pointing down.
 The partition function for this system is given by

 $$ Z = \sum_{all\ [\sigma]\ configs} e^{-J\beta\sum_i \sigma_i\sigma _{i+1}}  $$